-- 1.44 Other persons can make representations about licensing applications or apply for a review of an existing licence or club premises certificate. - 1.45 An "other person" is defined as any person who lives or is involved in a business in the relevant authority's area. - 1.46 The principles that the Licensing Authority will apply to determine whether a individual is an other person are that: - each case will be decided upon its merits; - the Licensing Authority will not apply a rigid rule to its decision-making and will consider the examples of considerations provided in the Guidance to the Act; - the Licensing Authority will also consider the term 'involved in any business' in its widest possible context, which might include partnerships, charities, faith groups and medical practices; - the Licensing Authority recognises that any individual or group may specifically request a representative to act on their behalf, i.e. legal representatives, ward, district or town/parish councillors and MPs. - 1.47 The Licensing Authority acknowledges that local councillors can make representations as an other person in their own right if they live, or are involved in a business in authorities area, or in their capacity as a local councillor if they have concerns about any premises regardless of whether they live or are involved in a business in the authorities area. - 1.48 The Licensing Authority considers that Trade Associations, Trade Unions and residents and Tenants' Associations qualify as other persons where they can demonstrate that they represent persons in paragraph 1.41.
+- 1.44 Other persons can make representations about licensing applications or apply for a review of an existing licence or club premises certificate. - 1.45 An "other person" is defined as any person who lives or is involved in a business in the relevant authority's area, who is likely to be affected by the application. - 1.46 The principles that the Licensing Authority will apply to determine whether an individual is an "other person" are that: - each case will be decided upon its merits; - the Licensing Authority will not apply a rigid rule to its decision-making and will consider the examples of considerations provided in the Guidance to the Act;

-- 1.49 The Licensing Authority will not generally view these bodies as other persons unless they have a member who can be classed as an other person. - 1.50 The Licensing Authority will generally require written evidence that a person is authorised to represent an other person in any case other than that mentioned in paragraph 1.43 above.
+- the Licensing Authority will also consider the term 'involved in any business' in its widest possible context, which might include partnerships, charities, faith groups and medical practices; - the Licensing Authority recognises that any individual or group may specifically request a representative to act on their behalf, i.e. legal representatives, ward, district or town/parish councillors and MPs. - 1.47 The Licensing Authority acknowledges that local councillors can make representations as an "other person" in their own right if they live, or are involved in a business in authorities area, or in their capacity as a local councillor if they have concerns about any premises regardless of whether they live or are involved in a business in the authorities area. - 1.48 The Licensing Authority considers that Trade Associations, Trade Unions and residents and Tenants' Associations qualify as "other persons" where they can demonstrate that they represent persons in paragraph 1.41. - 1.49 The Licensing Authority will not generally view these bodies as an "other person" unless they have a member who can be classed as an "other person". - 1.50 The Licensing Authority will generally require written evidence that a person is authorised to represent an "other person" in any case other than that mentioned in paragraph 1.47 above.